Engine Differences

 Special Note: Godot LateUpdate

 Godot does not have a native late update phase.
-LunyScript may add its own OnLateUpdate event for Godot to maintain cross-engine consistency.
+LunyScript adds its own OnLateUpdate event for Godot to maintain cross-engine consistency.

 Summary

 LunyScript unifies three seemingly very diverse and unique conceptual models.
 But as the proof of concept has shown, the differences are superficial on a technical level.
-They can be unified in a straightforward manner by mere mapping and re-ordering.
+They can be unified in a straightforward manner.

 This enables truly portable gameplay code without sacrificing engine-specific capabilities.
 The overhead is minimal but varies between engines depending on how well they match the uniform behaviour.